Karasburg

-Karasburg (ǀNomsoros, old name Kalkfontein, literally "carst spring") is a town in the ǁKaras Region of southern Namibia and the district capital of the Karasburg electoral constituency.
+Karasburg (ǀNomsoros, old name Kalkfontein, literally "carst spring") is a town in the ǁKaras Region of southern Namibia and the district capital of the Karasburg East electoral constituency.
 It lies at the heart of the southern Namibian sheep farming industry.
 Karasburg had a population of 6,621 people in 2023.

 Geography

 There are three main routes that lead into Karasburg.
 From Grünau in the west, Onseepkans in the south and the B3 national road that leads to the South African border in the east.
 The town lies 710 km south of Windhoek, 862 km north of Cape Town and 110 km west of the Ariamsvlei border post.
 Karasburg is the only town south of Keetmanshoop in Namibia.

 Climate

 Karasburg has an extreme climate most of the year with temperatures rising well over 40 degrees Celsius in summer and dropping to sub-zero in winter.
 Low rainfall is experienced in this region (annual average rainfall: 128 mm at the Karasburg weather station), the rainy season usually arriving in early January and leaving as late as early April.